 All about traditional medicines and OTC products in Croatia.
-Prepared in association with Danijel Pribanić, a leading global law firm, this is an extract from The Pharma Legal Handbook: Croatia, available to purchase here for USD 99.
+Prepared in association with Danijel Pribanić, a leading global law firm, this is an extract from The Pharma Legal Handbook: Croatia, available to purchase here for GBP 99.

 1. What are the regulatory requirements for traditional, herbal, complementary, or alternative medicines and devices?

 Regulatory requirements for traditional herbal or homeopathic medicinal products are regulated by the provisions of Medicinal Products Act and traditional herbal medicinal products are also regulated by Ordinance on the Marketing, Labelling and Advertising of Traditional Herbal Medicinal Products (only for advertising).

 The provisions of Medicinal Products Act relating to the placement of a medicinal product on the market, production, classification, advertising, distribution, importation, quality control, pharmacovigilance, suspension of marketing and withdrawal from the market and supervision appropriately applies also to the traditional herbal medicinal products, except if not otherwise provided for by this Act or an ensuing regulation.